iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ### Running the pipeline(s)

-You can run the experimental pipeline using `dvc exp run`.
+You can run the experiment pipeline using `dvc exp run`.
 It uses `./dvc.yaml` (in the current directory) by default.

 ```dvc